Scientific Working Group

 Since the early 1990s, American and International forensic science laboratories and practitioners have collaborated in Scientific Working Groups (SWGs) to improve discipline practices and build consensus standards.
 In 2014, the SWGs are being reorganized under the NIST Organization for Scientific Area Committees (OSAC).
+SWGs are not limited to forensic science.
+They are common in many other fields.

 As of January 2012, active SWGs included the following: